trong-nguyen/paircolumbus/README.md

 | PostgreSQL | Single `''` and double `""` quotes mean differently: ie. `'string_values'` whislt `"table/column_names"`, [more on this](https://wiki.postgresql.org/wiki/Things_to_find_out_about_when_moving_from_MySQL_to_PostgreSQL) |

 ### Extra Credits

+`#trump` Trump is not a person's name.
+It is the name of an Empire with hundreds of states (companies).

 `#paytalk` It pays really well in the Tech industry, quite encouraging.